Live the History!

 Salem, Ohio was founded by Zadok Street, a clockmaker from New Jersey, and John Straughan (pronounced Strawn), a Pennsylvania potter, on April 30, 1806.
-The city was named after Salem, NJ, where Zadok Street originally immigrated.
+The city was named after Salem, NJ, the city Zadok Street left to come to Ohio.
 The word 'Salem' comes from the word 'Jerusalem' which means 'city of peace' and many of the early townspeople belonged to the Religious Society of Friends, known as the Quakers.
 Salem was incorporated in 1830.

 Salem was a major hub in the American Underground Railroad and was the headquarters for the Ohio American Anti-Slavery Society, later known as the Western Anti-Slavery Society that published THE ANTI-SLAVERY BUGLE.
 These papers were printed in Salem and are available for research at the Salem Historical Society.

 In April 1850, Salem hosted the first Women's Rights Convention in Ohio, the second such convention in the United States.

 Over its history, Salem, advantageously located between Cleveland and Pittsburgh, thrived on an industrial-based economy.
 The completion of the railroad from Pittsburgh through Salem and Alliance then to Cleveland in the mid 1800s significantly advanced Salem's prosperity.
 Crude material could be shipped from any point, and manufactured articles could easily find the best paying market.
 For several decades, the largest corporations located in Salem included American Standard, Eljer, Mullins Manufacturing, Deming Pump, and Salem China.

 The Salem Historical Society was formed in 1947, with Roy W. Harris as president.